Aleksandr802/ESP32_Ring_Out_Bluetooth/README.md

-Collecting workspace informationFiltering to most relevant informationHere’s a possible description for your GitHub project:

----

 # ESP32 Ring Out Bluetooth

 This project is an ESP32-based application that leverages Bluetooth capabilities to interact with external devices.
 It is built using the Arduino framework and PlatformIO for streamlined development and deployment.